QRouland/UTPass/README.md

 zip passwords.zip -r .password-store/
 ```

-Both files have the correct format for UTPass to import them and work as intended.
+Files have the correct format for UTPass to import them and work as intended.
 It is highly recommended to remove them after imported to **UTPass**.

 ## Build & Tests

 See [Build & Tests wiki page](https://github.com/QRouland/UTPass/wiki/Build-&-Tests)

-## Contributing & Issues
+## Contributing & Translation

 See [Contributing wiki page](https://github.com/QRouland/UTPass/wiki/Contributing)